danielloera/custom-scrape/README.md

 ##### Optional
 `wait_for_class`: Needed only if you want to wait on a specific CSS class before scraping.
 This defaults to `item_class`.

+`discord_notification_channel`: The name of the discord text channel to send results to.
+Requires the `DISCORD_TOKEN` environment variable to be set.

 ## Arguments
 Change the config file to use (default is `scrape_configs.json`):
 ```sh